tomjoht/tomjoht.github.io/_restapicourse/docapis_diving_into_dot_notation.md

     If you view the page in your browser, you'll see the page says "Sarah" for each item because we're accessing this value: `john.children[0].child1` for each item.

-2. Change `john.children[0].child1` to display the following for each similarly named item:
+2. Change `john.children[0].child1` to display the right values for each item.
+For example, the word `green` should appear at the ID tag called `green`.
  * green
  * nike
  * goldenrod